Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Though both personal computers and high school computer science courses have been around for the better part of three decades, requirements for new high school teachers in this field are hardly uniform across the country.
-There are some general guidelines, of course, but students would do themselves a favor to research state requirements individually before they pursue degree programs and certifications in this field.
+Both personal computers and high school computer science courses have been around for the better part of three decades.
+But requirements for new high school teachers in this field are hardly uniform across the country.
+There are some general guidelines, of course.
+However, students would do themselves a favor to research state requirements individually before they pursue degree programs and certifications in this field.

 Earn a Degree in Computer Science Education

 This is the most straightforward path to becoming a high school computer science teacher.
 A degree in computer science education will familiarize you with the skills and subjects of the field, including:

 It will also provide coursework in everything from classroom management to curriculum development.
 The degree program might also require supervised classroom hours or other practical, real-world teaching experiences.

 Computer science education programs might also have differing credit requirements, based on the licensure rules of their state.
 Since every state has different criteria for obtaining a teacher’s license, their undergraduate education programs are going to be geared to those unique criteria.

 One thing to note about degree programs for computer science education is that they’re still relatively rare.
 Since computer science education is an emerging field, its degree options are limited.
 As such, you might need to take a different path to earning the right credentials for a high school computer science teaching job.